-There is \$246.0 million of mortgage debt secured by Flatbush Gardens, as of December 31, 2019, in the form of a mortgage note to New York Community Bank.
-The note matures on March 1, 2028, and bears interest at 3.5% through February 2023, and thereafter at the prime rate plus 2.75% with an option to fix the rate subject to the payment of a fee that fluctuates depending on the date the election is made.
-The loan requires interest-only payments through August 2020, and monthly principal and interest payments thereafter based on a 30-year amortization schedule.
-We have the option to prepay all (but not less than all) of the unpaid balance of the loan prior to the maturity date, subject to certain prepayment premiums, as defined.
+There is \$329.0 million of mortgage debt secured by Flatbush Gardens, as of December 31, 2020, in the form of a mortgage note to New York Community Bank.
+The note matures on June 1, 2032, and bears interest at 3.125% through May 2027 and thereafter at the prime rate plus 2.75%, subject to an option to fix the rate.
+The note requires interest-only payments through May 2027, and monthly principal and interest payments thereafter based on a 30-year amortization schedule.
+We have the option to prepay all (but not less than all) of the unpaid balance of the note prior to the maturity date, subject to certain prepayment premiums, as defined.

-There is \$125.0 million in mortgage debt secured by 250 Livingston Street, as of December 31, 2019, in the form of a mortgage note to Citi Real Estate Funding Inc. The note matures on June 6, 2029, bears interest at 3.63% and requires interest-only payments for the entire term.
-We have the option to prepay all (but not less than all) of the unpaid balance of the loan within three months of maturity, without a prepayment premium.
+There is \$125.0 million in mortgage debt secured by 250 Livingston Street, as of December 31, 2020, in the form of a mortgage note to Citi Real Estate Funding Inc. The note matures on June 6, 2029, bears interest at 3.63% and requires interest-only payments for the entire term.
+We have the option to prepay all (but not less than all) of the unpaid balance of the note within three months of maturity, without a prepayment premium.

-There is \$75.8 million in mortgage debt secured by 141 Livingston Street, as of December 31, 2019, in the form of a mortgage note to New York Community Bank.
+There is \$74.2 million in mortgage debt secured by 141 Livingston Street, as of December 31, 2020, in the form of a mortgage note to New York Community Bank.
 The note matures on June 1, 2028, and bears interest at 3.875%.
 The note required interest-only payments through June 2017, and monthly principal and interest payments of approximately \$374,000 thereafter based on a 30-year amortization schedule.
 We may prepay the debt in whole or in part, subject to a prepayment premium.